scrapy/scrapy/docs/topics/signals.rst

 .. signal:: request_scheduled
 .. function:: request_scheduled(request, spider)

-    Sent when the engine schedules a :class:`~scrapy.Request`, to be downloaded later.
+    Sent when the engine is asked to schedule a :class:`~scrapy.Request`, to be downloaded later, before the request reaches the :ref:`scheduler
+    <topics-scheduler>`.

+    Raise :exc:`~scrapy.exceptions.IgnoreRequest` to drop a request before it reaches the scheduler.

     This signal does not support returning deferreds from its handlers.

+    .. versionadded:: VERSION
+        Allow dropping requests with :exc:`~scrapy.exceptions.IgnoreRequest`.

     :param request: the request that reached the scheduler
     :type request: :class:`~scrapy.Request` object